MIMUW-RL/space-gym/README.md

 # Space-Gym

 Set of RL environments with locomotion tasks in space.
 The goal is to navigate a (planar) spaceship to reach the prescribed goals, or enter a prescribed orbit.
-We define a few tasks with varying difficulty.
-Some of the tasks we created are hard for state-of-the-art off-policy algorithms (SAC, TD3).
+We define a few tasks with varying difficulty, and some of the tasks we created are hard for state-of-the-art off-policy algorithms (SAC, TD3).

-We learned a lot by the environments design process, and we find it particullary challenging to appropriately shape the reward function, such that the RL algorithm converges to a satisfactory control.
+We learned a lot from the environment design process.
+We find it particularly challenging to appropriately shape the reward function such that the RL algorithm converges to a satisfactory control.

 The goal of the repository is to share it with the community as a benchmark that can be used to test suitable reinforcement learning methods and algorithms.
 We believe that all of the tasks can be solved in a much better way than demonstrated.

 Authors : Jacek Cyranka & Kajetan Janiak (University of Warsaw)

 A paper with extended versions of the environments is currently under preparation.

-In case you have a feedback or any questions/requests concerining the Space-Gym envs do not hessitate to post an issue here or send it to the author(s) by a direct mail.
+If you have feedback or any questions/requests concerning the Space-Gym envs, do not hesitate to post an issue here or send it to the author(s) by direct mail.

 # Installation
 `pip install -e .`, then see example in `keyboard_agent.py`